matthiasn/BirdWatch/README.md

 Play Framework.
 You need a JVM on your machine.
 On a Mac the easiest way is to then install play using **[HomeBrew](http://brew.sh)**:

     brew install play

+If brew was installed on your machine already you want to run this first:

+    brew update
+    brew upgrade

 You also need ElasticSearch: